 Write your Senators

 Tell your Senators to vote against the Broadcast Indecency Enforcement Act.
 The House version of the bill would raise indecency fines to $500,000 per incident, and it would allow the FCC to impose fines against networks, their affiliates, and individual entertainers.
+The best writing services regularly publish updates on the situation, including not only Senators' statements, but common people's as well.

 The Senate version of the bill would raise fines to $325,000 and would cap the fines at $3 million.